 Q: Is this the only thing that is missing in today’s Martial Art schools?

 A: I think there is a big problem with today’s Martial Arts industry.
 While the traditional martial artists put a lot of focus on discipline, respect, loyalty, and integrity, which is great, but they are lacking the true self-defense ability because of certain weaknesses in their styles.
 As mentioned earlier, they do not train ground fighting properly.
 Other types of Martial Arts that may seem more like a sport and more hands on, can be effective, but lack the spirituality and respect element.
 There are people who train in boxing, kick-boxing, wrestling, or mixed Martial Arts, but unfortunately are not taught the proper mentality behind it.
 Many professional fighters today are missing that spiritual and mental aspect of Martial Arts because they were not taught it.

 Q: Do you think Jiu-Jitsu or ground fighting is something that the other instructors or schools could easily pick up and incorporate into their programs?

 A: One of the unique things about Jiu-Jitsu is its intricate and amazing use of leverage that enables you to defend yourself against a much stronger opponent.
 Grappling is a very technical art and it takes a long period of training before someone is able to teach it properly.
-I am the only person in Moreno Valley who is teaching it or at least teaching it properly.
+I am the only person in Beverly Hills who is teaching it or at least teaching it properly.